patrick-rush/react-drip-backend/README.md

 ## Front End

-The front end repo can be found [here](https://github.com/patrick-rush/rails-js-drip-frontend).
+The front end repo can be found [here](https://github.com/patrick-rush/react-drip-frontend).

-Fork and clone then run `open index.html` to open in your browser.
+Fork and clone then follow the instructions in that repository's README.

 ## Roadmap

 Future versions of this app may include the following:

 * Multi-user interface
-* Different types of care events (fertilize, repot, etc.)
-* Ability to group plants by room or species

 ## Versions